Java client for QuestDB

 Connection-level errors

 • Authentication failure: 401/403 HTTP response before the WebSocket upgrade completes.
 Terminal across all endpoints.
+The borrow that triggered the connect rethrows LineSenderException.

 • Malformed frames: QwpDecodeException or WebSocket close with a terminal code.